What Is Public Liability Insurance?

 Bodily Injury: PLI protects against the risk of someone being injured on your business property.
 The coverage usually includes areas outside the property, like walkways and parking lots.

-Property damage coverage includes protection of the business from damage to someone else's property while they are on that property or while you are doing work.
+Property Damage: Coverage includes the protection of the business from damage to someone else's property while they are on that property or while you are doing work.
 For example, if a carpenter is working on a customer's home and breaks a window, that damage would be covered.

-Legal expenses cover the cost of hiring and paying an attorney to represent your business in a lawsuit brought by a customer or someone else is covered by a PLI policy.
+Legal Expenses: It covers the cost of hiring and paying an attorney to represent your business in a lawsuit brought by a customer or someone else is covered by a PLI policy.

 What It Doesn't Cover

 It does not cover accidents that happen to you as the business owner during the course of your business activities.
 You will need your own personal insurance or general liability insurance if you want this coverage.

 Also, accidents or injuries to your employees while they are working for you, at your business location, or elsewhere, including driving for business purposes are not covered.
 Coverage for employee accidents and injuries is covered by worker's compensation insurance that all employers are required to have.

-Coverage does not extend to the costs to defend defamation charges (libel or slander) against you or your business.
+Coverage does not extend to the costs to defend defamation charges (libel or slander) against a business owner personally.
 This type of coverage also includes false statements made by company executives or by the company (in advertising materials, for example).
 However, this insurance is included in general liability coverage.

 PLI does not cover the costs for professional liability lawsuits sometimes called errors and admissions or malpractice.
 Malpractice insurance is usually for health care professionals, while errors and admissions insurance is for general professionals.
 These lawsuits are brought against professionals for their actions in a professional capacity, including doctors, CPAs, architects, chiropractors, and others.
 Professionals need malpractice insurance to cover them against these claims.

 PLI vs. CGL Insurance